Who we are and our history

 The Scuba Divers Federation of South Australia celebrated its 50th anniversary in November 2018.
-The Federation is the peak body for recreational scuba divers in South Australia.
-It is an association of scuba diving clubs and individuals from across the State.
+The Federation is the peak body for recreational scuba divers, freedivers and snorkellers in South Australia.
+It is an association of scuba diving shops, clubs, related NGOs and individuals from across the State.

-The Federation was first formed in 1968 due to the Government wanting to force regulations on the sporting body.
+The Federation was first formed in 1968 in response to the government’s intention to impose regulations on the sport of SCUBA.
 This was successfully stopped, on the condition that the sport self-regulate, with an acceptable set of rules and regulations.
 The result was the Scuba Divers Association incorporating the Scuba Instructors Association (SDA).

-Membership of SDA was initially mainly open to individual divers.
+Initially, membership of SDA was open primarily to individual divers.
 It was, however, realised that many divers in SA were joining clubs, so the SDA took on a new format.
 In 1975, the SDA started to reform itself to cater for clubs only.

 The SDA went on to become the Scuba Divers Association of South Australia.
-The aims of the SDA were “to represent the member clubs . . . in any matters that may arise which may affect divers”.
-Back then, the SDASA was essentially an anti-spearfishing body but with an interest in environmental issues such as the drains at Aldinga Beach, Blue Groper and dive safety.
+The aims of the SDASA were “to represent the member clubs . . . in any matters that may arise which may affect divers”.
+Back then, the SDASA was essentially an anti-spearfishing body but with an interest in a range of environmental issues such as the drains at Aldinga Beach and protection for the Blue Groper as well as diver safety.

 At its AGM on 18th June 1985, the Scuba Divers Association of SA changed its name to become the Scuba Divers Federation of SA (SDFSA) and adopted a new logo.